canonical/jaas-documentation/howto/manage-jaas.md

 With JAAS deployed, you can deploy both LEGO and the integrator, and integrate your LEGO charm deployment to your ingress integrator, and then the ingress integrator to JIMM to enable TLS ingress for your deployment.

-## Integrate a JIMM controller with the Juju dashboard
+## Integrate JAAS with the Juju dashboard

 Juju dashboard is a web UI that is intended to supplement the CLI experience with aggregate views and at a glance health checks.